 Supporting your studies

-Types of support
+Types of academic development we support

 - Citation, referencing and avoiding plagiarism

-- Making the most of feedback
+- Understanding and making the most of your feedback

-- Presentation skills
+- Improving presentation skills

 Important things to note

 Learning Support is available to any student, on any programme at any level in the Faculty of Science and Health, seeking to improve their academic skills and grades.

 We are not restricted to those wishing only to achieve a pass, or who feel they are struggling, and often have first class students approach us, seeking help on a specific topic, or simply looking to improve further.